AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md

 5. In the left-side navigation pane, click **Elasticsearch Clusters**.
 In the top navigation bar, select a resource group and a region.
 On the **Elasticsearch Clusters** page, view the newly created Elasticsearch cluster.

 After the state of the cluster changes from **Initializing** to **Active**, you can configure or access the cluster.
-For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md) or [Step 3: Step Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 3: Step Access and configure an Elasticsearch cluster.md).
+For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).